tradingstrategy-ai/docs/source/glossary.rst

         How much a user pays to the block producers to have their transaction included in a blockchain.

         Also known as :term:`gas fee`.
 See :term:`gas fee` for more information.

+    API key

+        API key is an authentication method for machine-to-machine communications.

+        API keys are usually needed with HTTP based API services.

+        Blockchain and :term:`decentralised finance` protocols do not need API keys, because the authentication happens with public key cryptography and :term:`wallets <wallet>`.